qnkxsovc/qnkxsovc.github.io/_posts/2018-01-30-As-If-I-Didn't-Spend-Enough-Time-on-College.md

 ### Analysis

-> This is when the party starts, guys.

 After preprocessing, we can start analyzing the data.
 In this case, we're going to need to do some work to get the information we're interested in.

 #### N-Grams